Samsung Galaxy Watch Ultra vs Garmin Venu 3

 Which one is better?

-The Samsung Galaxy Watch Ultra is the better buy for most people - its remarkable 100 hours of battery life crushes the Garmin Venu 3’s 14 days.
-That said, grab the Garmin Venu 3 if you prefer a lighter design and a more budget-friendly option.
+The Samsung Galaxy Watch Ultra is the better buy for most people - its 100-hour battery life crushes the Garmin Venu 3's 14-day limit.
+That said, grab the Garmin Venu 3 if you prefer a lighter watch at 1.66oz and like making calls via Bluetooth without needing LTE.

 Who should buy each?

-Choose the Samsung Galaxy Watch Ultra if: you want true multi-day battery life, need advanced health features like ECG, or require a rugged device for outdoor activities.
+Choose the Samsung Galaxy Watch Ultra if: you need multi-day battery life for outdoor adventures, want a rugged design that can handle any environment, or require advanced health features.
 (2.13 oz weight, 32 GB storage)

-Choose the Garmin Venu 3 if: you prefer a lighter watch, want built-in calls and voice assistant support, or value a lifestyle-oriented design.
+Choose the Garmin Venu 3 if: you prefer a more stylish, lightweight watch, need a clear and vibrant display for everyday use, or want a smartwatch that supports voice assistants and calls without LTE.
 (1.66 oz weight, 8 GB storage)

 Conclusion